dan-lee/timescape/README.md

 - **⏰ Date and time flexibility**: Supports min/max dates and 24/12 hour clock formats.
 - **🪶 Lightweight**: No external dependencies.
 - **🔀 Enhanced input fields**: A supercharged `<input type="date/time">`, offering additional flexibility.
+- **🤳 Touch device support**: Use it on any device, including touch devices.

 ## Installation